 Idioms for School: Mastering Everyday Language in Education

-Understanding idioms is crucial for anyone learning English, especially in an academic setting.
-Idioms are phrases or expressions whose meanings cannot be understood from the literal meanings of the individual words.
+Understanding idioms is essential for anyone learning English, especially in school.
+Idioms for School are phrases whose meanings go beyond the literal words, helping students grasp language more naturally

 They add color and depth to communication, making it more engaging and nuanced.
 For students, mastering idioms can improve comprehension skills, enhance communication, and boost overall language proficiency.